dsplce-co/supabase-plus/README.md

 `supabase-plus` (`spb`) is a command-line utility that extends the official Supabase CLI with additional project management capabilities

-At the moment the main feature is the ability to stop any running Supabase project with a single command without a need to:

-- Figuring out what other project is running
-- Navigating to its directory (or finding its slug) to stop it

 ⸻

 ## 🖤 Features

-✅ Stop any running Supabase project with a single command<br>
+🛑 Stop any running Supabase project with a single command<br>
+🪣 Create migration files for creating new buckets via an interactive CLI<br>
-✅ Self-upgrade capability through cargo<br>
+🆕 Self-upgrade capability through cargo<br>
-✅ Shell completion support<br>
+👨‍💻 Shell completion support<br>
-✅ Works alongside existing Supabase CLI<br>
+☯️ Works alongside existing Supabase CLI<br>

 ⸻